 The windscreen wipers, going full pelt as rain comes down might be atmospheric, but it’s huuuuugely overdone in supernatural thrillers and horror.
 And weirdly, these wipers/rain are rarely connected to the problem that comes next – ie. an accident that propels the characters into the conflict – so instead, the reader is left wondering: “Why start here with THIS image?
 What’s the point??”

 Note to self writers: walking down the street gives the reader very little clue *about* your character.
 REALLY.
 Yes, that includes if he’s meandering, striding, ambling, WHATEVER.
 Please stop it!
-Introduce us to your character doing something INTERESTING.
-If that *includes* walking, then great, but don’t make walking the MAIN FOCUS ‘cos it’s DULL.
+Introduce us to your character doing something interesting.
+If that *includes* walking, then great, but don’t make walking the main focus, cuz it’s dull.